-Made in America, these Remington Model 7 Scope Mounts made by Talley Manufacturing offer a unique and simplified one-piece scope ring and base solution for the Stiller Predator rifles built before 2018 with 6-48 screw.
+Made in America, these Remington Model 7 Scope Mounts made by Talley Manufacturing offer a unique and simplified one-piece scope ring and base solution for the Remington Model 7 Rifles with 4 mounting holes.
 This simplified mounting system eliminates the possibility of an “out of alignment” interface or “loose connection” between the ring and base of traditional two-piece designs.
 Ultimately this provides more strength and durability than rival steel rings and bases, but with a lighter overall weight.
 Fully CNC machined from lightweight aircraft-grade aluminum to the industries tightest tolerances, this rigid scope mounting platform requires no lapping and is ready to go out of the box.

 With over 40 years of setting the industry standard for superior quality, Talley Scope Mounts have become known for precise tolerances.
 American craftsmanship, state-of-the-art CNC automation and stringent quality controls have vaulted Talley products to the top of the scope ring industry.
 Talley Scope Mount systems provide repeatability, flexibility, strength, and durability for the most discriminating of sportsmen.
 Simply said, Talley Scope Mounts are the best.

 - High-Grade Lightweight Aircraft Aluminum

 - Designed to Fit the Remington Model 7 Scope Mounts with 4 mounting screw holes.

 - This is a two-piece mount.
 It is not recommended on older rifles with a three-hole receiver.